chatatechnologies/android-autoql/readme.md

   </tbody>
 </table>

->`isVisible`: Determines whether Data Messenger is open in the application interface or not.
-You have full control over the visibility of the widget by using your own state.
+>`isVisible`: Determines whether the Bubble Handle view is visible on the screen or not.
 ```kotlin
 //isChecked is a Boolean
 bubbleHandle.isVisible = isChecked
 ```
->`placement`: Determines the edge of the screen where Data Messenger is placed.
+>`placement`: Determines the edge of the screen where Bubble Handle is placed.
 ```kotlin
 //placement is a Integer
 //Constant -> TOP_PLACEMENT || BOTTOM_PLACEMENT || LEFT_PLACEMENT || RIGHT_PLACEMENT || NOT_PLACEMENT